skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script displays confused smiley
+the script display the etc/passwd file